-Nagale, director of digial health and data services at Boston Scientific, will deliver a keynote Thursday during the BIOMEDigital virtual conference.
-Click here for more information and to register for the event.
+Nagale, director of digial health and data services at Boston Scientific, delivered a keynote last year during the BIOMEDigital virtual conference.

 In the episode below, you'll also hear Nagale talk about how Boston Scientific is using digital innovation to enable rapid problem-solving across the company.

-At BIOMEDigital, Nagale — interviewed by Jennifer Joe, MD, a nephrologist and ER physician — will explore:
+At BIOMEDigital, Nagale — was interviewed by Jennifer Joe, MD, a nephrologist and ER physician — and explored:

 - Transformation of healthcare to digital, including device trends, challenges, and opportunities